Naxitamab Added to Induction for Newly Diagnosed High-Risk Neuroblastoma

 Exclusion Criteria:

-• Subjects who have had prior systemic therapy except for localized emergencyradiation to sites of life-threatening or function-threatening disease and/or nomore than 1 cycle of chemotherapy per a low or intermediate risk neuroblastomaregimen (as per P9641, A3961, ANBL0531, or similar) prior to determination of MYCNamplification status and histology.
+3. Subjects who have had prior systemic therapy except for localized emergencyradiation to sites of life-threatening or function-threatening disease and/or nomore than 1 cycle of chemotherapy.

-• Treatment with immunosuppressive treatment (local steroids excluded) within 4 weeksprior to enrollment
+4. Treatment with immunosuppressive treatment (topical, inhaled and short-termemergency steroids excluded) within 4 weeks prior to enrollment

-• Subjects with any other medical condition, including but not limited tomalabsorption syndromes, mental illness or substance abuse, deemed by theInvestigator to be likely to interfere with the interpretation of the results orwhich would interfere with a subject's ability to sign or the legal guardian'sability to sign the informed consent, and subject's ability to cooperate andparticipate in the study.
+8. Subjects with any other medical condition, including but not limited tomalabsorption syndromes, mental illness or substance abuse, deemed by theInvestigator to be likely to interfere with the interpretation of the results orwhich would interfere with a subject's ability to sign or the legal guardian'sability to sign the informed consent, and subject's ability to cooperate andparticipate in the study

 Study Design